Myrna Melgar

 Promotion of progressive candidates

-In choosing what candidates to support for public office, Melgar has promised to prioritize a candidate's race and gender above other considerations, including what those candidates actually believe.
+Melgar has promised to prioritize voting for "the most progressive candidate always," as long as the candidate also meets her racial and gender requirements, which she has committed to prioritize above all other considerations.
 In a written statement seeking the endorsement of a local political club, she described her "system for endorsements":

 I will support the most progressive candidate always, except if that candidate is a cis hetero white man, in which case I will instead support in this order, the most progressive: